-Before the injury, I didn't even know such a thing as shoulder dislocation existed!
-The Slovak first aider told me what happened to my shoulder and I indeed wasn't aware how serious it was.
+Before the injury, I didn't even know that shoulder dislocation existed!
+The Slovak first aider told me what happened to my shoulder and I indeed wasn't aware of how serious it was.

-Therefore I want to share it with you, in case you need it.
+Therefore I want to share with you all my knowledge, in case you need it.

-And looking over the Internet nowadays I see around mostly Aristotle preaching theories and trying to convince you, instead of trying to show you legitimate proof (maybe sometimes on purpose?).
+And looking over the Internet nowadays I see around mostly Aristotle preaching theories and trying to convince you, instead of trying to show you the legitimate proof (mostly drama talking)